Razor308/Git-beginners-guide/README.md

 ### Basic Command-Line Knowledge

+The command-line is just a text version of what you see in the file explorer.
+Commands are just you telling the interface what you want to see or where you want to go.

 **For Mac Users:**

 Click the magnifying glass in the top-right of your screen and type ```terminal```.